 Gordon College is one of the nation’s premier private Christian colleges.
-The college is located in Wenham, Massachusetts, just north of the intellectual hub of Boston, and right near the picturesque shoreline of Cape Ann.
+The college is located in the historic town of Wenham, Massachusetts, just north of the intellectual hub of Boston, and near the picturesque shoreline of Cape Ann.
 Gordon stands apart from other outstanding institutions in New England by combining an exceptional education with an informed Christian faith.

 In 1889, Adoniram Judson Gordon founded the school as Boston Missionary Training Institute.
 Progressive at its inception in 1889, the school admitted both men and women of various ethnicities.
 It was renamed Gordon Bible College in 1916.
 In 1921, the school was renamed Gordon College of Theology and Missions.
 In 1955, Gordon developed into a liberal arts college with a graduate theological seminary and moved to its present campus.
 In 1962, the school changed its name to Gordon College and Divinity School.

-Gordon College offers BA, BM, BS, MEd, MMEd, MA, and MS degrees.
+Gordon College provides extraordinary access to many opportunities for intellectual, professional, and leadership development.
+Gordon offers BA, BM, BS, MEd, MMEd, MA, and MS degrees.
 Students can choose from 33 majors, 38 concentrations, and 21 interdisciplinary and pre-professional minors as well as graduate programs in education and music education.
-Gordon also has online programs.
+The college also has several online degree programs.

-The college is accredited by the New England Commission of Higher Education.
-The music program is accredited by the National Association of Schools of Music (NASM) and the social work program is accredited by the Council on Social Work Education (CSWE).
+Gordon College is accredited by the New England Commission of Higher Education.
+The music program is accredited by the National Association of Schools of Music (NASM), and the social work program is accredited by the Council on Social Work Education (CSWE).
 The Commonwealth of Massachusetts recognizes Gordon’s teacher-education program under the Interstate Service Compact.

 Gordon is a member of the Annapolis Group and of the Christian College Consortium.
 It is also a member of the Council for Christian Colleges and Universities (CCCU).
 In fact, Gordon College is one of two CCCU members listed in the 2021 Edition of “The Best 386 Colleges” published by The Princeton Review.